-Visiting Italy during the Christmas season offers two bonuses – you’ll avoid the high summer season tourist crowds, and you’ll get to see the country decked out in all its holiday finery.
+Visiting Italy during the Christmas season offers two bonuses – you’ll avoid the high summer season tourist crowds plus get to see the country decked out in all its holiday finery.

-December 25th isn’t the biggest holiday of the winter season in Italy (that’s Epiphany, in early January), but it’s still a great time to go – and you’ll find a festive atmosphere in every corner of the country.
-There are a few areas, however, that seem to take the holidays to another level.
+December 25th isn’t the biggest holiday of the winter season in Italy (that would be Epiphany, in early January), but it’s still a great time to go – and you’ll find a festive atmosphere in every corner of the country.
+There are a few areas, however, that take the holidays to another level.

-Here are a few suggestions for the best places to spend Christmas in Italy.
+Here are a few suggestions for where to spend Christmas in Italy.

 Rome & Vatican City

 Heading for Rome over Christmas is probably the most obvious choice, and with good reason.
-In addition to the festivities in Rome itself, you also have Vatican City‘s celebrations – it’s like getting two cities’ worth of holiday in one spot.
+In addition to the festivities in Rome itself, you also have Vatican City’s celebrations – you get two cities’ worth of holiday in one spot.

 While winter in Venice can be cold and damp, Christmas can also be a magical time to visit.